Merlin Santana: Acting career

-Death

-Shooting
+Murder and burial

 On November 9, 2002, Santana was murdered while sitting in a car in Los Angeles.
-Santana and his friend, actor Brandon Adams, just left an acquaintance's home in the Crenshaw District when the suspect Damien Andre Gates fired the shot that entered through the trunk of the vehicle in which Santana was a passenger.
+Santana and his friend, actor Brandon Adams, had just left an acquaintance's home in the Crenshaw District when Damien Andre Gates, 19 at the time, fired the shot that entered through the trunk of the vehicle in which Santana was a passenger.
 The bullet penetrated the right-front passenger headrest and entered Santana's head, killing him.

-On November 18, 2002, Santana, age 26, was buried at Saint Raymond's Cemetery in The Bronx borough of New York City.
+Santana was buried at Saint Raymond's Cemetery in The Bronx borough of New York City.

+He was survived by his daughter, Melinda.

-Trial and Allegations against Gates
+Trial and allegations against Gates

 In 2003, Gates was convicted of the first-degree murder of Santana and the attempted murder of Adams and was sentenced to three consecutive life sentences plus 70 years in prison.

-Brandon Douglas Bynes, the other suspect who was with Gates during the shooting, received a 23-year sentence after pleading guilty to voluntary manslaughter and assault with a deadly weapon.
+Brandon Douglas Bynes, who was 23 at the time and was with Gates during the shooting, received a 23-year sentence after pleading guilty to voluntary manslaughter and assault with a deadly weapon.

-An LAPD officer involved in the case testified that Monique King, reportedly shooter Gates's girlfriend, only aged 15 at the time, falsely claimed that Santana made sexual advances towards her which prompted the Gates' and Bynes' attack.
+An LAPD officer involved in the case testified that Monique King, reportedly Gates's girlfriend, aged 15 at the time, falsely claimed that Santana made sexual advances towards her, which prompted the attack.

 In January 2004, King was found guilty of second-degree murder and attempted murder, but was acquitted on two murder charges, receiving ten years in juvenile custody as a result of Santana's death.